yellowstone-magic/yellowstone-magic.github.io/_posts/2023-01-25-Day-2-Night-Shift-Report.markdown

 #### In Other Games

 - Muna Sichantha from the Lovers is sent on a side quest.
 They are not replaced...
+- JAZZ/FRI went to the 12th in 4-4, but in the 13th the Fridays scored an amazing 4 points bringing the final score to **4-8**
+- In the same game the Black Hole burped Basilio Fig onto the pitch, who crashed into the Fridays, sending Mags Highlife flying and replacing them in the lineup